wisniewskikr/chrisblog-it-azure/azure-storage-account/java-springboot-helloworld-azurestorageaccount-upload-download/README.md

 The goal of this project is to present how to upload and download files from and to **Microsoft Azure Storage Account** using **Java Spring Boot** application.
 Terminology explanation:
 * **Azure Platform**: this is web console for Azure Resources.
 Using this console user can work with Azure Resources via browser
 * **Azure Storage Account**: it's service provided by Azure for storing files in the Azure Cloud
+* **Java Spring Boot application**: application in Java programming language which uses Spring Boot framework.
+This application uploads file **src/main/resources/helloworld.txt** to Azure Cloud then download this file and reads text from this file.
+At the and file is deleted from Azure Cloud and the text is displayed as result message.

 ##### Flow
 The following flow takes place in this project: